skip to main content

 Q. Am I guaranteed acceptance if my grades are good enough?

 A. No one is guaranteed acceptance.
 All acceptances, for all reasons, are subject to my approval.
+You can be denied for having Ds or Fs on your transcript, being on the No Activities List, and because of discipline problems.

 Q. Seems pretty easy to get in with eight classes in a semester, right?